A. Those returning from exile.

 b.
 According to their ability: These people gave generously, as generously as they could according to their ability.
 This showed how highly valued the house of God was in their eyes.

 i.
-“The phrase, according to their ability, does credit to these donors, and Paul may have had it in mid in his charge to the Corinthians to give in proportion to their gains (1 Corinthians 16:2).”
-(Kidner) Yet Paul also noted those who gave even beyond their ability (2 Corinthians 8:3).
+Kidner notes, “The phrase, according to their ability, does credit to these donors, and Paul may have had it in mind in his charge to the Corinthians to give in proportion to their gains (1 Corinthians 16:2).”
+Yet Paul also noted those who gave even beyond their ability (2 Corinthians 8:3).

 2. (70) The restoration of a substantial Israeli presence in the Promised Land.

 So the priests and the Levites, some of the people, the singers, the gatekeepers, and the Nethinim, dwelt in their cities, and all Israel in their cities.

 a.
 The priests and the Levites…dwelt in their cities: This shows that Jerusalem was once again populated, even though it was a humble beginning.

 i.
 “There would soon be daily sacrifices to offer, many worshippers to attend to, and much work to supervise.”
 (Kidner)

 ii.
 “Later Nehemiah would be compelled to move people by lot to reinforce the population of Jerusalem, as the capital city had suffered the severest loss of life at the time of the Babylonian attacks.”
 (Yamauchi)